italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 {: #fig-node-prot title="Node protection operation"
 artwork-name="node-prot.txt"}

-1. R1 detects R2's failure and triggers IP FRR finding R3 as the next hop
+- step 1.
+R1 detects R2's failure and triggers IP FRR finding R3 as the next hop

-2. R1 notifies P-PNC that R2 is down and FRR has started
+- step 2.
+R1 notifies P-PNC that R2 is down and FRR has started

-3. P-PNC notifies MDSC of the events
+- step 3.
+P-PNC notifies MDSC of the events

-4. Upon moving the R1-R2 traffic (or part of it) on R1-R3 path, R1 notifies P-PNC of the service switch
+- step 4.
+Upon moving the R1-R2 traffic (or part of it) on R1-R3 path, R1 notifies P-PNC of the service switch

-5. P-PNC notifies MDSC of th eswitch
+- step 5.
+P-PNC notifies MDSC of th eswitch

-6. MDSC requires O-PNC to compute a new optical path between ROADM1 and ROADM3
+- step 6.
+MDSC requires O-PNC to compute a new optical path between ROADM1 and ROADM3

-7. O-PNC instructs both ROADM1 and ROADM3 to configure a new optical service
+- step 7.
+O-PNC instructs both ROADM1 and ROADM3 to configure a new optical service

-8. Both ROADM1 and ROADM3 inform O-PNC that the backup path is available
+- step 8.
+Both ROADM1 and ROADM3 inform O-PNC that the backup path is available

-9. O-PNC informs MDSC that the backup path is available
+- step 9.
+O-PNC informs MDSC that the backup path is available

-10. MDSC computes a new IP path between R1 and R3, provides the relevant information to P-PNC and triggers switch
+- step 10.
+MDSC computes a new IP path between R1 and R3, provides the relevant information to P-PNC and triggers switch

-11. P-PNC transfers the information received to R1 and triggers R1 to switch traffic
+- step 11.
+P-PNC transfers the information received to R1 and triggers R1 to switch traffic

-12. R1 informs P-PNC of the service switch
+- step 12.
+R1 informs P-PNC of the service switch

-13. P-PNC informs MDSC of the service switch.
+- step 13.
+P-PNC informs MDSC of the service switch.

 {: #ref-hitless-reversion}